vektorprime/flyff_combat_bot/README.md

 12. Click start on the bot GUI.

+13. You may need to mess with the zoom of the character, I generally zoom out and a little high.

 If you ever need to close the bot, you can click stop in the GUI.
 You can also close the windows console window which runs the bot.
 I usually just alt F4 on that.

 **In-game requirements**